hmlinarevic/chit-chat/README.md

 ### `npm start`

-Concurrently takes care of running server and React application.
+Concurrently takes care of running Express server and React application.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.